Bech4Jens/RepData_PeerAssessment1/PA1_template.md

 DataRevFac$week <- as.factor(DataRevFac$week) #Define new variable as factor
 ```

 Next step is to create a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-First I aggregate the average steps by 5 minute interval and seperate the observations into "weekday" and "weekend"
+First I aggregate the average steps by 5 minute interval and seperate the observations into "weekday" and "weekend":

 ```r
 #Average daily steps by 5 minute interval over weekdays and weekends